IT1-car-merchandise/Car-Merchandise-e-Shop/README.md

 Car Merchandise shop files

-I don't mind if people steal the site but I would appreciate if credit will be given.
+I don't mind if people steal the site but I would appreciate if credit is be given.

 TEAM MEMBERS: